Amazing Covid Boredom Busters for Kids

 Playing with friends

-If your children are like mine they are having a hard time with dealing with social distancing and understanding why they can’t play with their friends so we have come up with new ways to “play with friends”
+If your children are like mine, they are having a hard time dealing with social distancing and understanding why they can’t play with their friends, so we have come up with new ways to “play with friends.“

 Video Chat: My daughter has been video chatting with her friend.
 I set up the phone for her and they dance and sing songs together over the phone.

-It‘s important to get outside and get some fresh air, as long as you are not with crowds of people.
+It‘s important to get some fresh air outside, as long as you are not with crowds.
 Here are some fun outside activities

 Go for a walk – Search for rainbows.
 Children are encouraged to color a picture of a rainbow and hang it in their window as a sign of hope and happiness.
 Every day my daughter and I walk the neighborhood in search of new rainbows.

-Organize the garage – a little chores will do them good.
+Organize the garage – a few chores will do them well.